JakuPy/TandemLoop/BRANDING.md

 _Last updated: October 2025_

-The TandemLoop name, logo, and visual identity are trademarks of **Jackson / TandemLoop**.
+The TandemLoop name, logo, and visual identity are trademarks of **Jackson D. Kern / TandemLoop**.
 This document explains how these assets may — and may not — be used.

 ---